SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Pinnately Compound Even, Glossy Dark Green, No Change, Evergreen.
+Leaves Pinnately Compound Even, Dark Green, No Change, Evergreen.

 Unpleasant Flower Fragrance.
 Red.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

-Prolific, Brown Pod, Very Large (Over 3.00 inches), fruiting in Summer or Fall Edible.
+Prolific, Brown Legume, Very Large (Over 3.00 inches), fruiting in Summer or Fall Edible.

 Bark Dark Brown, Scaly.